 The HSCI Therapeutic Screening Center was established to take comprehensive advantage of some of the unique aspects of stem cell biology to identify reagents and compounds that either affect cell differentiation or could be therapeutic agents themselves.

 HSCI Center for Stem Cell Bioinformatics

 The HSCI Center for Stem Cell Bioinformatics was created to address the requirement for capacity to store, interpret, and integrate complex high dimensional stem cell data.
-It consists of the Stem Cell Commons, a data repository and analytical engine, and the Center for Health Bioinformatics, a services and consulting group available to support the management and analysis of high-throughput data, consult on study designs and provide training for the data analysis platform and repository.
+It consists of the Stem Cell Commons, a data repository and analytical engine, and the Harvard Chan Bioinformatics Core, a services and consulting group available to support the management and analysis of high-throughput data, consult on study designs and provide training for the data analysis platform and repository.

 Center for Human Cell Therapy (CHCT)/TransLab

 Located at Boston Children's Hospital, the CHCT/TransLab is a scientific and technical platform dedicated to supporting clinical research, and provides resources to all Harvard Medical School faculty to facilitate bench-to-bedside development of cellular therapies for the treatment of damaged or diseased tissues.
 The TransLab's scope of services includes cellular assays, immunophenotyping, RNA and DNA-based molecular assays, immunoassays, cell isolation and culture, and process and product development for FDA-compliant cell-based therapies.